jplindstrom/p5-autobox-Transform/README.md

 sets of hashrefs or objects.

 These methods are called the same way regardless of whether the array contains objects or hashrefs.
-The items in the list must all be either objects or hashrefs.
+The items in the list must be either all objects or all hashrefs.

 If the array contains objects, a method is called on each object (possibly with the arguments provided).